pve/diginfra-website/README.md

 issues: kunnen we nog een broken link check inbouwen

 How to do this:
-wget -mk --adjust-extension  http://www.digitalinfrastructures.nl --no-host-directories git add * git commit -m "initial upload" git push
+wget -mk --adjust-extension --no-host-directories http://www.digitalinfrastructures.nl git add * git commit -m "initial upload" git push

+Then you need a deployment service such as codeship.io that pulls this out of github and pushes it to S3